javbotero/Outer-Coast/_includes/summer-apply.md

 #### Application Deadline

-Applications will be considered on a rolling basis through May 31.
+Applications will be considered on a rolling basis through June 10.

-Applicants will receive admissions decisions in the first week of June.
+Applicants will receive admissions decisions in mid-June.

 Email johnny@outercoast.org with any questions about the application process.